 While stamp duty on the transfer of business assets has now been abolished in some States, it still remains in a number of States.
 Stamp duty remains payable on the transfer of land and interests in land in all States.

 The rate of transfer duty imposed by stamp duties legislation is imposed on a sliding scale that varies between States, generally ranging from a top rate of 4.5% in Tasmania to a top rate of 5.75% in Queensland based on the dutiable value of the dutiable transaction.
-Additional duty can apply in certain States where a 'foreign purchaser' acquires 'residential land' (noting that the definitions of these terms can be broad).
+Further, all States have now introduced regimes to impose additional duty where a 'foreign purchaser' acquires 'residential land' (noting that these terms can be broadly defined).

 There is no longer stamp duty on the transfer of shares or units themselves.
 However, in addition to the direct acquisition of land, a liability to stamp duty may also be triggered upon the acquisition of shares in a company or interests in a trust at the same rate as for a transfer of land where the transaction effects an indirect acquisition in land.

-Although the provisions vary between the States, often ‘landholder’ duty is triggered when an entity (either alone or when aggregated with related entities) acquires a 50% or greater interest in a company (or, with regard to an acquisition of interests in a private unit trust, a 20% or greater interest (in Victoria) or 50% or greater interest (in other States) that holds directly (or indirectly) interests in land.
-In Queensland and South Australia, in certain circumstances duty on the acquisition of an interest in a trust is treated as if it were a direct acquisition of the trust property.
+Although the provisions vary between the States, often ‘landholder’ duty is triggered when an entity (either alone or when aggregated with related entities) acquires a 50% or greater interest in a company (or, with regard to an acquisition of interests in a private unit trust, a 20% or greater interest (in Victoria) or 50% or greater interest (in other States) that holds (directly or indirectly) interests in land.
+Further, in Queensland and South Australia, duty may in certain circumstances be imposed on the acquisition of an interest in a trust as if it were a direct acquisition of the trust property.

-All States also impose landholder duty on the acquisition of a 90% or greater interest in a listed entity that holds directly (or indirectly) interests in land.
-In some States, a concessional rate of duty (being 10% of the private landholder duty rates) applies in respect of such acquisitions in listed entities.
+All States also impose landholder duty on the acquisition of a 90% or greater interest in a listed entity that holds (directly or indirectly) interests in land.
+In some States, a concessional rate of duty (being 10% of the private landholder duty rates) applies in respect of such acquisitions.

 Further, all States impose insurance duty on general insurance (some States still impose duty on life insurance).
 Insurance duty is levied on the amount of the premium paid in relation to a contract that effects general insurance or the sum insured in relation to policies of life insurance. where relevant.
 Generally the insurer pays the insurance duty, although the cost is usually passed on to the insured.

-Each of the States (with the exception of the Northern Territory) generally impose an annual land tax on the ‘owner’ of land in the relevant jurisdiction.
+Each of the States generally impose an annual land tax on the ‘owner’ of land in the relevant jurisdiction.
 ‘Land’ generally includes vacant land, land that is built on, and lots in building unit plans.

 Land tax is assessed on the taxable value of an owner’s total land holdings.
-The taxable value is the aggregate of the relevant unimproved value of all land owned less any exemptions or deductions.
+Broadly, the taxable value is the aggregate of the relevant unimproved values of all land owned less the value of any exempt land.

 Land tax is generally imposed on the taxable value of the relevant land above a certain threshold amount (for example A$629,000 in New South Wales for the 2018 land tax year).
 The applicable rate of land tax varies across States and holding structures, however the rate is generally around 2% p.a. (noting that higher rates can apply where a foreign entity or person directly or indirectly owns the relevant land).